zzdroide/borgmatic/Readme.md

       sudo ntfsclone --restore-image --overwrite /dev/sdXY -
     ```

-    > Unfortunately `borg extract` can't be used with `--restore-image`, because the image is raw and not special-image, and _Only special images can be read from standard input_.
+    > Unfortunately `borg extract` can't be used with `--restore-image`, because the image is raw and not special-image (so it can be mounted), and _Only special images can be read from standard input_.

 6. Restore Linux root LVM partition: